 “When something’s been restored, there’s no need to constantly remind the person who offended of their past, and it allows both parties to grow in their life,” Lacayo said.
 “I think if we change the way we look at criminals, and we stop polarizing things where you’re either good or your bad, knowing that sometimes good people do bad things, then people aren’t going to be focused on your past.
 They’re going to be focused on where you’re at now and where you want to go in life.”

 In addition to promoting forgiveness and healing for those who have offended and those who have been victimized, Lacayo suggests normalizing the need for help as a crime-prevention tool.

 “If you’re thinking a certain way that isn’t normal, being silent and not coming forward because they’re afraid of what people are going to think…if that fear was not there, then I feel like crimes would go down a lot,” Lacayo said.
-“Even with me and my crime, I am not using it as an excuse, but I believe there’s a big chance that if I could have sought help that I wouldn’t have committed that crime.
-So society really needs to change the way they look at people who committed crimes and how we help victims overcome their victimization.”
+“Even with me and my crime, I am not using it as an excuse, but I believe there’s a big chance that if I could have sought help that I wouldn’t have committed that crime.”

 Another remedy is certificates of rehabilitation.
 The Montana Coalition for Public Safety, which the Montana Innocence Project is a part of, advocates for the creation of a certificate that signals to employers that individuals have paid their debt to society and should now be given job opportunities.

 And for the wrongfully convicted who face these obstacles despite having proved their innocence, there is the remedy of exoneree compensation.
 While no amount of money can give innocent people time back that they spent wrongfully incarcerated, it can assist by minimizing the impacts of the barriers to employment.
 The Montana Innocence Project worked to pass an exoneree compensation bill earlier this year and remains committed to improving the legislation in the 2023 Session.